ubco-cmps/data301_course/notes/week02/lab.md

 - [macOS](install_ds_stack_mac_part1.md)
 - [Windows](install_ds_stack_windows_part1.md)

-## Ubuntu users

-If you are using Ubuntu or another Linux distribution, please contact Firas on Piazza for your slightly different instructions.

 ## Other operating systems

-If you are planning on attempting to complete this course on operating systems other than the ones listed above, contact Firas **immediately** to see if this course is suitable for you.
+If you are planning on attempting to complete this course on operating systems other than the ones listed above, contact Pat **immediately** to see if this course is suitable for you.